potassco/clorm/docs/clorm/predicate.rst

 Sub-classing Field Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All fields classes inherit from a base class ``RawField`` and it's possible to define arbitrary conversions by sub-classing ``RawField``, or one it's existing sub-classes.
+All field classes inherit from a base class ``RawField`` and it's possible to define arbitrary data conversions by sub-classing ``RawField``.
+Clorm provides the standard sub-classes ``StringField``, ``ConstantField``, and ``IntegerField``.

-By sub-classing a sub-class it is possible to form a data translation chain.
-To understand why this is useful it is first necessary to appreciate that because the ASP language only has three simple term types it is often necessary to perform some form of data encoding.
+As well as sub-classing ``RawField`` directly it is also possible to sub-class a sub-class, which makes it possible to form a *data conversion chain*.
+To understand why this is useful we consider an example of specifying a date field.
+But it is first useful to appreciate that because the ASP language only has three simple term types it is often necessary to perform some form of data encoding when modelling a problem domain.

-As an example, in an application you may want to have a date term for an event tracking application.
-So for the Python code you may want to use a Python ``datetime.date`` object.
-It then becomes a question of how to encode this data in ASP.
+Consider the example of an application that needs a date term for an event tracking application.
+From the Python code perspective it would be natural to use Python ``datetime.date`` objects.
+However, it then becomes a question of how to encode these Python date objects in ASP.

 A useful encoding would be to encode a date as a string in **YYYYMMDD** format.
 Dates encoded in this format satisfy some useful properties such as the comparison operators will produce the expected results (e.g., ``"20180101" < "20180204"``).
-It also doesn't satisfy some unwanted properties.
+A string is also preferable to using a similiarly encoded integer value.
 For example, encoding the date in the same way as an integer would allow incrementing or subtracting a date encoded number, which could lead to unwanted values (e.g., ``20180131 + 1 = 20180132`` does not correspond to a valid date).

-Adopting a date encoded string we can consider a fact within a booking
+So, adopting a date encoded string we can consider a date based fact for the booking application that simply encodes that there is a New Year's eve party on the 31st December 2018.
-application:

 .. code-block:: prolog

     booking("20181231", "NYE party").

-This fact can be captured by the following Python ``Predicate`` sub-class
+Using Clorm this fact can be captured by the following Python ``Predicate`` sub-class definition:
-definition:

 .. code-block:: python